 Use the LED located on the front (towards the top) of the power supply to read the condition of the power supply.
-Table 4-3 shows the LED status and the power supply condition the LED status indicates.
-See "Removing and Replacing Power Supplies" in Chapter 3 for information on removing and replacing a power supply.
+Table 5-3 shows the LED status and the power supply condition that LED status indicates.
+See "Removing and Replacing Power Supplies" on page 105 for information on removing and replacing a power supply.